prasadnarwadkar/AutotaskWebAPI/docs/index.md

 -`Publish` is 1 to publish.

-## Get Attachments by parent id (such as a ticket id) and attach date
+## Example: Get Attachments by parent id (such as a ticket id) and attach date
 When you query an attachment, you first query an `AttachmentInfo`.
 Using id of a certain attachment info object, you can query the actual attachment.
 This is tricky but that is how it is structured in Autotask.